 The benefits of ESTA make it hugely popular among the millions of visitors who travel to the United States each year.
 It allows people to travel to the US as tourists, or on business, for periods of up to 90 days at a time.
-As a result, it works as a great alternative to the traditional US visa, which involves long waiting periods, expensive application processes and in-person meetings in US embassies or consulates.
+It works as a great alternative to traditional U.S. visas, which involve long waiting periods, expensive application processes and in-person meetings in US embassies or consulates.
 It is important to understand, however, that citizens of Visa Waiver Program member countries still need to apply for this travel authorization, and are not automatically granted these visa waivers.

 The 38 countries that currently participate in the Visa Waiver Program will now need to use US counterterrorism information to screen travelers that cross their borders from other countries.
-This forms part of pre-existing requirements to share information with the USA.
+This forms part of a pre-existing requirement to share information with the USA.
 Indeed, the need to share security information is a fundamental component of the Visa Waiver Program.
-This is partly because, when you apply for ESTA online, the automatic process involves cross-referencing your details via the databases shared between VWP member states.
+This is partly because when you apply for ESTA online, the automatic process involves cross-referencing your details via the databases shared between VWP member states.

 The USA will also start to assess how well countries protect against threats to aviation security.
 This will involve ensuring that member countries vet their airport employees thoroughly.
 In this regard, administration officials in the USA have said that certain member countries already comply with these requirements, and that they expect other countries to comply voluntarily with the new requirements.
 The USA does not want to end VWP membership for any country, as it is mutually beneficial, however it has made it clear that this would be a last resort if necessary to ensure optimum safety and security for US citizens.